 We recognise that money matters, especially when your son/daughter is deciding to take up a course of study.
 The good news is that they may be eligible for financial support as the college has a range of loans and funds to help.
 The Learner Services team are always on hand to answer any questions you may have.

 Your son/daughter will be assigned a Progression Coach during their time at college who is responsible for checking their progress and setting their progression entitlement.
-Your son/daughter will have the opportunity to discuss their own learning and review ‘e-tracker’ our computer based tracking system which they can access both inside and outside of college.
+Your son/daughter will have the opportunity to discuss their own learning and review using our online course tracking system which they can access both inside and outside of college.
 It shows attendance, individual targets, what work has been completed, what is still outstanding and assignment grades; encouraging learners to take responsibility for their own progress.

-We expect all learners to be punctual and attend all their classes as this gives them the best opportunity to succeed, there may of course be times when this isn’t possible, so we ask that all absences are reported via the College absence line number relevant to their campus of study:
+We expect all learners to be punctual and attend all their classes as this gives them the best opportunity to succeed.
+There may of course be times when this isn’t possible, so we ask that all absences are reported via the College absence line number:

 We’d love it if you could:

-Your son/daughter’s safety is paramount to us which is why we ask all learners to carry their college ID badge with them at all times (this will be issued to them during enrolment) We understand that occasionally students will forget their ID so a temporary badge can be obtained from Learner Services, however, if they lose their badge a replacement must be brought, at a cost of £2.50.
+Your son/daughter’s safety is paramount to us which is why we ask all learners to carry their college ID badge with them at all times (this will be issued to them during enrolment).
+We understand that occasionally students will forget their ID so a temporary badge can be obtained from Learner Services.
+However, if they lose their badge a replacement must be purchased from us.

 As a college we’re aware of the increasing availability of drugs within the wider society, as well as the pressures on young people who will come into contact with drugs at some point in their lives, we want to do all that we can to increase awareness and support our students in making the best possible life choices.
 The college works in close partnership with Staffordshire Police and Securitas to take positive action against the misuse of drugs.
 Periodically throughout the academic year drug detection dogs are used to search classrooms.
 This action is seen as complementing our Big Tutorial programme which raises student awareness around various Health and Wellbeing issues, including the dangers of drug/alcohol mis-use.
-If you would like to discuss this issue further please contact Ali Hanson, Learner Experience Manager 07966 063 149/01785 712209 or e-mail email@example.com
+If you would like to discuss this issue further please contact Ali Hanson, Personal Development & Safeguarding Manager on 0300 456 2424 or e-mail email@example.com

 All educational institutions have a legal responsibility to safeguard children (under 18’s) and vulnerable adults in their care.
 If any staff member has concerns regarding a student’s safety and wellbeing then they have a duty of care to report it to a member of the College’s safeguarding team.
-The Director of Learner Journey is the College’s designated Child & Vulnerable Adult’s Protection Officer who will oversee all concerns reported.
+The Deputy Chief Executive is the College’s designated Child & Vulnerable Adult’s Protection Officer who will oversee all concerns reported.
 Read more about our policies here.

 South Staffordshire College actively encourages a culture of respect and will not tolerate bullying, harassment or discrimination in any form.
 We positively promote diversity and difference through all aspects of College life.
 All students take part in Induction and Big Tutorial activities throughout the year to raise their awareness of equality and diversity.